-Gilmour's journey from Ayrshire to Euros
+Gilmour's journey from Ayrshire to the top

 Standing 5ft 7in, Gilmour has always been undersized.
 He has overcome his lack of an imposing stature with a fearlessness on the pitch, always embracing the physicality of the game.

-Even in the under-12's game against Celtic in which he was first scouted, two of the goals he scored were headers.
+Even in the under-12s game against Celtic in which he was first scouted, two of the goals he scored were headers.
 And when, aged 15, he was first invited to train with Rangers' first team, one of his first acts was a crunching tackle on captain Lee Wallace.

 "He did it in the right way, but he properly rattled Lee," remembers Mark Warburton, the former Rangers manager.
 "David [Weir, the assistant manager] and I looked at each other and thought, 'Oof, this kid!'"

-"There's a real bit of devilment in him," adds SFA coach James Grady, "which you need as a footballer."
+SFA coach James Grady adds: "There's a real bit of devilment in him, which you need as a footballer."

 The Rangers board asked Warburton to visit Gilmour and his parents in an effort to convince the player to commit to a professional contract at Ibrox.
 The manager knew his efforts would be futile.